 - Unlike CURRENT\TIME, the default precision of CURRENT\TIMESTAMP has changed to 3 decimals.
 As a result, CURRENT\TIMESTAMP is no longer the exact sum of CURRENT\DATE and CURRENT\TIME, unless you explicitly specify a precision. - Within a PSQL module (procedure, trigger or executable block), the value of CURRENT\TIME will remain constant every time it is read.
 If multiple modules call or trigger each other, the value will remain constant throughout the duration of the outermost module.
-If you need a progressing value in PSQL (e.g. to measure time intervals), use 'NOW'.
+If you need a progressing value in PSQL e.g. to measure time intervals use 'NOW' with a full cast (not shorthand syntax).